geetua/trump-data/README.md

 ![clinton-communication.png](examples/clinton-communication.png)

-This shows the lexical dispersion plot for several phrases in all of Trumps speeches concatenated together
+This shows the lexical dispersion plot for several phrases in all of Trump's speeches concatenated together

 ![trump-lexical-dispersion-plot.png](examples/trump-lexical-dispersion-plot.png)